InemesitMatthew/minimal-notes-app/README.md

 - The app starts on the **Notes Page** where you can view a list of notes.
 - Tap the **+ button** (floating action button) to add a new note.
 - Tap the **3 dots** next to a note to update or delete it.
-- Deleting a note will show a confirmation dialog with **themed buttons** to ensure clarity in both light and dark modes.
+- **Deleting a note** will show a confirmation dialog with **themed buttons** to ensure clarity in both light and dark modes.
+- **Searching notes**: Tap the **search icon** in the AppBar to display a search bar, allowing users to filter notes based on the text they enter.
+- **Sorting notes**: Tap the **sort icon** to choose how notes should be displayed (Newest First, Oldest First, A-Z, Z-A).

 ### Settings Page
 - Open the **drawer** by tapping the top-left menu icon.
 - In the drawer, select **Settings** to toggle between light and dark themes.
-- **Theme Persistence**: The selected theme will now persist between app restarts using `SharedPreferences`.
+- **Theme Persistence**: The selected theme will persist between app restarts using `SharedPreferences`.

 ## State Management

 The app uses the **Provider** package for state management, with two main providers:
-- **NoteDb Provider**: Manages CRUD operations for notes stored in the Isar database.
+- **NoteDb Provider**: Manages CRUD operations for notes stored in the Isar database, as well as the sorting logic.
 - **ThemeProvider**: Manages the app's light and dark mode states.
 The theme state is persisted using `SharedPreferences`.

 ### Key Classes

 - **NoteDb**: Handles all database interactions using the Isar database.
+It also manages the current sort order and fetches notes accordingly.
 - **Note**: Model class representing a single note.
 Automatically generates an ID and stores the note text.
 - **ThemeProvider**: Manages the theme data and handles the toggle between light and dark mode.